Smialekkarol/Blockchain-Messaging-System/client/README.md

 # How to run
 Change directory to the Blockchain-Private.

-./build/client/src/user 127.0.0.1 8080 NodeA
+./build/client/src/user 127.0.0.1 8080 NodeA Karol

-First argument is a address of gateway
+First argument is a address of node
-Second argument is port of gateway
+Second argument is port of node
-Third argument is ID of the Node
+Third argument is ID of the Node fourth argument is client name